CTA/five9/README.md

 # Five9

 This RubyGem is a ruby integration for the five9 API.
-Currently, it is only partly integrated with the statistics API.
+Currently, it is only partly integrated with the statistics and user management API.
 The end goal is to have a full integration.

 ## Installation